Rose Garden on Petřín Hill

 The Rose Garden is open anytime for you to enjoy.
 Entry to this garden and the surrounding park is always free.

 What to Do & What to See at the Rose Garden, Prague

-This garden has a convenient location near the Petřín Hill Funicular and the Mirror Maze, which provides excitement for all ages.
+This garden has a convenient location near the Petřín Hill Funicular and the Spiegellabyrinth nehmen, which provides excitement for all ages.
 As many as 12,000 roses can be in bloom during the summer.
 There are also water plants and fruit trees that add even more colour and personality to the garden area.

-Fortifications and the Petřín Lookout Tower are some of the structures that bring attention to this garden.
+Fortifications and the Petřín Aussichtsturm are some of the structures that bring attention to this garden.
 Statues arranged in an embrace, called The Kiss, were designed by Josef Mařatka.
 The pond features sculptures of Rusalka and a water goblin, both created by Vilém Amort.

 This collection of statues stands at the top of the funicular route, where visitors can see commemorative locations like The Hunger Wall, the M.R. Štefánik memorial with a commemorative tree and sundial, and the M.R. Štefánik Observatory.
 All of these attractions add to the natural beauty of the gardens in the area.

 History of the Rose Garden on Petřín hill

 The Rose Garden was originally planted between 1932 and 1934.
 Nearby garden areas with perennials, fruit trees, and water plants primarily date back to between 1935 and 1937.